Coreoz/Plume/plume-web-jersey/README.md

 Plume Web Jersey
 ================

-This module provides multiple utilities to use Jersey, Grizzly, Servlets.
+This module provides multiple utilities to use Jersey, Grizzly and Servlets.

 Setup
 -----